apache/camel-website/content/community/_index.md

 ## Contributing

-There are many ways you can help make Camel better - please dive in and help!Identify areas you can contribute first.
+There are many ways you can help make Camel better.
+Please dive in and help!
+Identify areas you can contribute first.
 You don’t have to be an expert in an area, the Apache Camel developers are available to offer help and guidance.

 <p>
 <a class="button dark" href="/community/contributing/">Read More</a>